josiahpjking/DasGuptR/README.md

 ```

 In addition to the tabular form, `dg_plot()` will create a rough plot of
-the adjusted rates, although this is really only useful when working
+the standardised rates, although this is really only useful when working
 with many populations, such as with time series data.

 ``` r